hdj1414/Text-classifier-based-on-a-neural-network-toolkit-for-NLP/README.md

 ### Course Title: INFO-H 519 Natural Language Processing with Deep Learning

 ## Overview
 This project demonstrates the creation of a text classifier using a neural network and NLP techniques.
-We leverage pre-trained word embeddings from FastText to improve the accuracy of our model.
+I have leveraged pre-trained word embeddings from FastText to improve the accuracy of this model.
 The process involves loading these embeddings, preparing the data, defining the neural network model, and training the model for classification tasks.

 ## Setup
 To use FastText embeddings, download the file using the provided setup.py